ch33kaboo/svelte-ts-starter/README.md

 ## :grey_question: What to change in the starter

--   change the content of `title` tag in `index.html`.
+-   Change the content of `title` tag in `index.html`.
--   change the hex codes of the colors in `tailwind.config.cjs`.
+-   Change the hex codes of the colors in `tailwind.config.cjs`.
--   change the content of `README.md` file.
+-   Change the content of `README.md` file.
--   remove the directory .git from the root of the starter project, and initialize your own git repo.
+-   Remove the `.git` directory from the root of the starter project, and initialize your own git repo.

 ## 🚀 Next steps